The best online collaboration software makes it simple and easy for teams to work together on a wide range of general and specialized tasks.

-Collaboration is the new normal in the workplace.
-No longer are employees expected to work cut off from one another, but instead are needed to work more closely together.
-Collaboration means improved efficiency and increased productivity, but only if you have the right tools for collaboration in the first place.
+Collaboration is the new normal in the workplace, with employees no longer expected to work cut off from one another.
+This focus on collaboration should mean improved efficiency and increased productivity (opens in new tab), but can only be achieved if you have the best tools in the first place.

 The app also supports video calling.
 You can use the feature to talk to your colleagues about projects and work in-depth, without having to type everything into a DM.
 While this isn’t a replacement for cloud storage services, you are able to drag, drop and share files with your colleagues directly within Slack.
 It’s also compatible with services such as Google Drive, Dropbox and Box.